sb2nov/sb2nov.github.io/index.md

     <div class="entry-summary">
       <p>Hi, I am Sourabh.
 I'm an engineer interested in distributed data processing and machine learning.</p>

-      <p>I currently work at Google on <a href="https://beam.apache.org/">Apache Beam</a> and <a href="https://cloud.google.com/dataflow/">Cloud Dataflow</a>.
-Prior to Google I worked at <a href="https://coursera.org">Coursera</a> working on data infrastructure and data products.
+      <p>I currently work at Google on <a href="https://www.tensorflow.org/" target="_blank">Tensorflow</a> after spending sometime working on <a href="https://beam.apache.org/">Apache Beam</a> and <a href="https://cloud.google.com/dataflow/">Cloud Dataflow</a>.
+Prior to Google I worked at <a href="https://coursera.org">Coursera</a> on data infrastructure and data products.
 I'm also a Georgia Tech and BITS Pilani alumni.
 I was once the TA for the computational investing MOOC on Coursera.</p>

       <p>In my free time I try to learn something, contribute to open source and go hiking.</p>
     </div>